Drop a form into a live chat conversation

 As soon as the visitor submits, two things happen:

-• A ticket is created on the board linked to that form, with the full form data attached.
+• A ticket is created on the board that form feeds, with the full form data attached.

 Useful patterns